 Most gum surgery is done under local anaesthetic.
-Make sure to alert your National Dental Care surgeon to any existing medications or health conditions you are aware of.
+Make sure to alert your National Dental Care surgeon to any existing medications or health conditions.

 What is involved in gum surgery?